zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 And the pazebuda, the lust, and the malice, and the morrow, and deviated, and conjugated, Complete demise.

-[APZ 160.2] (#apz160.2) {#apz160 .2 .ref .apz} "combinations (bangs)” is
+[APZ 160.2] (#apz160.2) {#apz160 .2 .ref .apz} "combinations (bangs)" is
 Kama Raga Combination Reverse Combination, Moha, Optics, Vibration, Dimensional Inflation is the combination of inotropics.
 Decombinants are decompons. escaping, Deviations and compelled lead to complete demise.

 [APZ 160.3] (#apz160 .3) {#apz160 .3.ref .apz} "The End of Life And The Sunset
-absent” is life, not alarmed, not afraid, flee
+absent" is life, not alarmed, not afraid, flee
 There are reasons for fear and fear of not going to exist, the lower Lomudahana is the dwelling makes.
-So prophesy that Paebuda.”
+So prophesy that Paebuda."

 [Msdiv 161] (#msdiv161) {#msdiv161 .ref .msdiv} (18-42)

 [APZ 161.1] (#apz161 .1) {#apz161 .1 .ref .apz} "SELF FACT
-Servicing” is a matter of self-esteem from the fact that the matter is indifferent from the fact of self-esteem From the matter of meaning to the point of meaning, from the matter of meaning to the object Service from the fact and discharge.
+Servicing" is a matter of self-esteem from the fact that the matter is indifferent from the fact of self-esteem From the matter of meaning to the point of meaning, from the matter of meaning to the object Service from the fact and discharge.